Shaarika7/Walmart_Data_Analysis/README.md

 Goal: Conduct an initial data exploration to understand data distribution, check column names, types, and identify potential issues.

-Analysis: Use functions like .info(), .describe(), and .head() to get a quick overview of the data structure and statistics.
+11.Analysis: Use functions like .info(), .describe(), and .head() to get a quick overview of the data structure and statistics.

 12. Data Cleaning
 Remove Duplicates: Identify and remove duplicate entries to avoid skewed results.